zenithvrx/zetacore/README.md

-# metacore
+# zetacore

-metacore is a Rust library with Python bindings for efficient vector storage and similarity search.
+zetacore is a Rust library with Python bindings for efficient vector storage and similarity search.

 ## Features